Zgell/Zgell/README.md

 ## 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
-- Third-year undergraduate Computer Engineering (Nanoscale System Design) student at the University of Alberta
+- Fourth-year undergraduate Computer Engineering (Nanoscale System Design) student at the University of Alberta
 - *Obsessed* with all things programming and electronics!

 My interests include (but are not limited to):